What is Juluca?

 If you have any concerns about your treatment or other aspects of your health, it’s important to talk about these.
 For example, if you have any symptom or side effect which may be from your treatment, or if you are finding it difficult to take your medication every day, one of your healthcare team will be able to help.

 Building a relationship with a doctor may take time.
 You may feel very comfortable talking to your doctor, but some people find it more difficult, particularly when talking about sex, mental health, or symptoms they find embarrassing.
 It’s also easy to forget things you wanted to talk about.

 Preparing for an appointment can be very helpful.
 Take some time to think about what you are going to say.
 You might find it helpful to talk to someone else first, or to make some notes and bring them to your appointment.

-For detailed information on this drug, visit the Juluca pages in the A-Z of antretroviral medications.
+For detailed information on this drug, visit the Juluca page in the A-Z of antiretroviral medications.